d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 \int_{[a,b]\times[c,d]} f(x,y)\;dx\;dy.
 $$

-Suppose we wish to compute this integral.
+Suppose that we wish to compute this integral.
 My claim is that we can do this by iteratively computing first the integral in say $x$ and then shifting to the integral in $y$, that is to say

 $$
 \int_{[a,b]\times[c,d]} f(x,y)\;dx\;dy = \int_c^{d} \left(\int_a^{b} f(x,y) \;dx\right) \; dy.